NathanKewley/lolite/README.md

 # lolite

-lolite is an Azure Bicep deployment helper.
+lolite is an Azure Bicep orchestration tool.
 The main goal is to seperate environment configuration from templates.
 This is inspired by the AWS Sceptre tool.

+`NOTE: lolite is a MVP and still very much a WIP`

 ## Goals